rigorous. restorative. reimagining.

 For consistency and fairness, we ask all finalists the same questions.

-• After we conduct the interviews with all finalists, the Selection Committee meets once again to share results of the interviews and to select the top finalists for whom references will be checked before being invited to join the Mosaic Fellows cohort.
+• After we conduct all the interviews, the Selection Committee meets once again to share results of the interviews and to select the top finalists for whom references will be checked before being invited to join the Mosaic Fellows cohort.

 This is why we request two professional references in the application.
 We recommend you confirm your references before applying.
 They should be able to speak concretely about your track record of high integrity, dependability, openness and maturity to participate and contribute in a program like the Mosaic Fellowship.